 Hyundai Ioniq Electric practicality & boot space

-Hyundai Ioniq Electric interior space, storage and comfort
+Hyundai Ioniq Electric interior space, storage & comfort

 The driver and front passenger will be very comfortable in the Ioniq Electric, with lots of interior space at the front.
 Headroom in the rear is decent, although six-foot adults may find that the sloping roofline gives them very little wiggle room.
 The fact that the battery is partially located under the seats also doesn’t help.